 Rome’s control over the economy was hampered by the primitiveness of the economy.
 But wherever economic activity could be controlled, the worldly philosophers and statesmen believed the state had the right to control it.
 A basic feature of the constitution of Sparta was complete control of economic activity.
 Athens owned the silver mines of Laurium.
 Economics, a treatise probably written in the third century before Christ and incorrectly attributed to Aristotle, recounts how rulers filled their coffers by robbery and exploitation of their people.
 The book assumes that every sort of private property is at the disposal of the state.
 Hasebroek, writing in Trade and Politics in Ancient Greece, reports that the control of economic activity in the poleis was tyrannical.

 As for Rome, wholesale uncompensated confiscation of private estates and peasant farms to provide bonuses for soldiers was not an uncommon practice....
-Eventually all generations of workers-oil-suppliers, butchers, fish handlers, bakers, transport and mine workers, and minor government officials-were frozen in their occupations to stabilize taxes and balance the budget.(10) Fustel de Coulanges concluded, The ancients, therefore, knew neither liberty in private life, liberty in economics, nor religious liberty.(11)
+Eventually all generations of workers--oil-suppliers, butchers, fish handlers, bakers, transport and mine workers, and minor government officials--were frozen in their occupations to stabilize taxes and balance the budget.(10) Fustel de Coulanges concluded, The ancients, therefore, knew neither liberty in private life, liberty in education, nor religious liberty.(11)